Where Things Go and Why It Matters

 Wall Displays and Large Screens

 Space for side-by-side comparisons, full-width trend charts, and detailed data tables.
 Benefits from larger text (readable from two to three metres), higher contrast, and view-only layouts with no interactive elements.
+Dark mode reduces glare in office environments.

 Laptop and Desktop